-Hayao Miyazaki’s film Ponyo is a Japanese anime feature heavy on myth and symbolism but nonetheless aimed squarely at a young child audience.
+Hayao Miyazaki’s Ponyo is a feature-length anime which makes heavy use of myth and symbolism but is aimed squarely at a young child audience.

 I love the kanji for cliff because it actually looks like what it is.